 - Students must be classified as undergraduates during the summer semester to be eligible to receive reduced charges for banked hours.

-- Academic Excellence Fees, College Program and Technology Fees, Mandatory Semester Fees, and Course Specific Fees are not charged at the flat rate, and will not be covered by summer banking
+- Academic Excellence Fees, College Program and Technology Fees, Mandatory Semester Fees, and Course Specific Fees are not charged at the flat rate, and will not be covered

 - Banked hours may not be used for developmental math (DMAT) courses.